HarshShah2812/Azure-Data-Pipeline/README.md

 <img width="445" alt="Screenshot 2024-05-06 at 17 44 34" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/d405294d-cf88-4c8b-9d84-9d1a0048a1b7">

-The configuration involves defining the format of the file, which in this case, is Delta; the mounting point i.e. where the data will be stored, is in the Silver layer; the target schema i.e. the default schema that dbt will built objects into; hard deletes will be invalidated, so that dbt can track the records in the source table that have been deleted, creating a row in the snapshot for each deleted record; the unique key will be the AddressID column i.e. dbt will use this column to match records between a result set and the existing snapshot; the strategy used will be check as opposed to timestamp, which will result in changes being tracked based on the values of specific columns, and all the columns will be checked, therefore dbt will create a new snapshot whenever any column changes for a user.
+The configuration involves defining the format of the file, which in this case is Delta; the mounting point (i.e., where the data will be stored) is in the Silver layer; the target schema (i.e., the default schema that dbt will build objects into) will be set; hard deletes will be invalidated, so that dbt can track the records in the source table that have been deleted, creating a row in the snapshot for each deleted record; the unique key will be the AddressID column (i.e., dbt will use this column to match records between a result set and the existing snapshot); the strategy used will be 'check' as opposed to 'timestamp', which will result in changes being tracked based on the values of specific columns, and all the columns will be checked, therefore dbt will create a new snapshot whenever any column changes for a user.
 Using a Common Table Expression (CTE), I then selected the columns that I wanted to appear in the snapshot.

 I then ran the `dbt snapshot` command in the terminal, however this initially returned an error due to the customer snapshot depending on the customer table within the saleslt schema, which couldn't be found.